All Saints

 Kings Lynn, Norfolk

-It has twin towers at the west end, both of which have Norman origins.
+The church has twin towers at the west end, both have Norman origins.
 The northwest tower had to be rebuilt in 1452 as its foundations were giving way, and you can still see clear signs of subsidence inside the church.
 There was also once a huge central tower, but this is now reduced in height.

-The west end of the church is a tremendous affair: between the two towers are a huge west window and a grand porch.
+At the west end, between the two towers, are a huge west window and a grand porch.
 Set into the southwest tower is an unusual 17th century clock which tells the phases of the moon and the state of the tides on the Great Ouse.
 Written round its face are the words 'Lynn High Tide'.

 The original Norman church was enlarged in the 13th century, and more work was done in the 15th century.